vuetronex/cli/README.md

 ## Usage

-Run: `node vix --help` to get all the command offered with this package.
+Run: `node vex --help` to get all the command offered with this package.

 #### Create Project